A short story featuring: Horror, Grandparent-Grandchild Relationship, Family, Cults. Rated 13+ for horror and death.

 “Can’t we talk about it now?”

-While she washed the dishes, and he dried them, Granddad looked out the window.
-The sun reflected off his glasses.
+He stared out the window the whole time.
+The setting sun reflected off his glasses.
 “Did you bring your phone?”

-“You should sent your mother a message, tell her your staying the night.
+“You should send your mother a message, tell her you’re staying the night.
 She can’t drive down here with those head lights on, and I don’t want her to get hurt.
-Do it now, before the sun sets.”
+Do it now before the sun sets.”

 She dried her hands and went into the lounge, where her phone was sitting in the bottom of her bag.
 She’d be crazy to switch it off.
 She put it on silent and quickly sent a text to David.

 Be ready to pick me up any time.
 In case of emergency.

 Back in the kitchen, Granddad wiped the counter and avoided her eyes.
 “Did you switch it off?”

 “That’s good.
 We can’t have light here after dark.
 Candles are okay, just no artificial light.” he scrubbed the counter furiously, “You young people are on your phones all the time, carrying it around with you, letting it leech off you everyday until…” he made a frustrated sound and Carly realised he was crying.